cncf/clowarden/README.md

 Let's go through a full example to see how this would work in practice.

-Our goal in this example will be to create a new team (named *team1*) with one maintainer and one member, as well as a new repository (named *repo1*).
-We want to give *team1* write permissions on *repo1*, and we'd also like to add a external collaborator, named *collaborator1*, with read permissions.
+Our goal in this example will be to create a new team (named `team1`) with one maintainer and one member, as well as a new repository (named `repo1`).
+We want to give `team1` write permissions on `repo1`, and we'd also like to add a external collaborator, named `collaborator1`, with read permissions.

-The first step will be to create a pull request to add the entries below to the configuration files (*please note that we are intentionally introducing an error in this code snippet*):
+The first step will be to create a pull request to add the entries below to the configuration files (*please note that we are intentionally introducing an error in this code snippet -misspelled team1-*):

 ```yaml
 teams: